Cerastes cerastes: Distribution and habitat

-The snake is common in Iraq but is also found in Syria, Saudi Arabia, Yemen, Jordan, Israel and Kuwait.
+The snake is common in Iraq but is also found in Syria, Saudi Arabia, Palestine, Yemen, Jordan, Israel, Qatar, Mauritania, Morocco and Kuwait.
 They can also be found in parts of North Africa including Libya, Egypt, and Sudan.

-A member of this species was reportedly found and killed by locals on the border between the Peshawar and Nowshera districts of Khyber Pakhtunkhwa province of Pakistan.
-The incident was reported along with a photo of the dead reptile in 'Aaj', and Urdu-language newspaper published in the provincial capital Peshawar on September 10, 2019.

 Originally, the type locality was listed only as "Oriente."
 However, Flower (1933) proposed "Egypt" by way of clarification.

 These snakes favor dry, sandy areas with sparse rock outcroppings, and tend to avoid coarse sand.
 Occasionally they are found around oases, and up to an altitude of 1500 m.
 Cooler temperatures, with annual averages of 20 C or less, are preferred.

 Behavior

 They typically move by sidewinding, during which they press their weight into the sand or soil, leaving whole-body impressions.
 Often, it is even possible to use these impressions to make ventral scale counts.
 They have a reasonably placid temperament, but if threatened, they may assume a C-shaped posture and rapidly rub their coils together.
 Because they have strongly keeled scales, this rubbing produces a rasping noise, similar to the sound produced by snakes of the genus Echis.
 In the wild, they are typically ambush predators, lying submerged in sand adjacent to rocks or under vegetation.
-When approached, they strike very rapidly, holding on to the captured prey (small birds and rodents) until the venom takes effect.
+The diet of this carnivorous species consists primarily of small rodents, geckos, birds, and a variety of lizards.
+These vipers are also known to eat jerboas, yellow wagtails, and chiffchaffs.
+C. cerastes has been known to travel long distances at night in search of prey.
+When approached, they strike very rapidly, holding on to the captured prey until the venom takes effect.